 Authority for Purchase of Electric Power.
 In 2007, the Virginia General Assembly also adopted a bill that expanded the authority for municipalities to enter into long-term contracts for the purchase of electric power.
 Specifically, the legislation authorized cities and towns to enter into power purchase contracts with any other entity, including among others any investor-owned utility or not-for-profit corporation organized under the laws of Virginia or another state.
-The contract could include a "take-or-pay" requirement by which the municipality is obligated to make payments whether or not a project is completed, operable, or operating, and by which such payments shall not be subject to reduction or conditioned upon the performance or nonperformance by any party (Va.
+The contract could include a "take-orpay" requirement by which the municipality is obligated to make payments whether or not a project is completed, operable, or operating, and by which such payments shall not be subject to reduction or conditioned upon the performance or nonperformance by any party (Va.
 Code § 15.2-1133).
 A municipality is also required to set rates and charges sufficient to provide revenues adequate to meet its obligations under any such contract.

-2014 Legislation.
-The following are summaries of certain energy-related bills that were passed during the 2014 session of the Virginia General Assembly and approved by the Governor.
-With one exception, they became effective on July 1, 2014.
-These provisions have no direct impact on Virginia municipal power systems.
+2017 Legislation.
+The following are summaries of certain energy-related bills that were enacted at the 2017 session of the Virginia General Assembly and approved by the Governor.
+These bills have no direct impact on Virginia municipal power systems.